BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ---
 ### Create Object
 Creates a single object.
-The application implements an object factory that creates a runtime object based on the object type received.

-If ObjectId is zero in the request, the Spark assigns an id and returns it in the response.
+If `ObjectId` is zero in the request, the Spark assigns an id and returns it in the response.
-If the requested ID is in the system object id range, `INVALID_OBJECT_ID` is returned.
+`ObjectId` must not fall in the system object ID range.

 Matches write in other behavior.